-- 203.1 The Provider shall assure a counselor or LPHA completes a personal, medical, and substance use history for each consumer upon admission to treatment.
+- The Provider shall assure a counselor or LPHA completes a personal, medical, and substance use history for each outpatient consumer within 30 days for adults 21 and over or 60 days for adolescents 20 and younger and documented homeless.
+If the consumer withdraws from treatment prior to completing the assessment, and later returns, the time period starts over.
+Review the BHSIII and CT workflow for more information.
+For residential levels of care the assessment is done within 10 days, and for NTP day one.

 - 203.2 Assessment for all consumers shall include at a minimum:

 - Drug/Alcohol use history,

-- Medical history,
+- · Medical history,

 - Family history,

 - Psychiatric/psychological history,

 - Social/recreational history,

 - Financial status history,

 - Educational history,

 - Employment history,

 - Criminal history, legal status, and

 - Previous SUD treatment history.

 - 203.3 The Medical Director or LPHA shall review each consumer's personal, medical, and substance use history if completed by a counselor.